-You may have met the WordPress Greek Community wandering in a WordCamp, a meetup or anywhere else, laughing, volunteering, having fun, making new friends and family.
+You may have met the WordPress Greek Community wandering in a WordCamp, a meetup, or anywhere else, laughing, volunteering, having fun, making new friends, and family.

 WordCamp Thessaloniki 2018 was born!

-During the whole preparation we always try to keep every decision open to our community as well as all the steps we take and the ideas that we come up with for everything.
-Of course we are always ready to implement new ideas provided by the rest of the community.
+During the whole preparation, we always try to keep every decision open to our community as well as all the steps we take and the ideas that we come up with for everything.
+Of course, we are always ready to implement new ideas provided by the rest of the community.

 There are always tools in order to work.
 Slack for our everyday communications, Teamspeak for our online meetings, as well as Trello, in order to check all our tasks and Google drive for the storage of our data.
-Workload and distribution of the tasks among a team makes them absolutely necessary.
+Workload and distribution of the tasks among a team make them absolutely necessary.
 Behind the screens of our PCs, at the end of a phone line communicating all day long, we could make the dream come true.

 Every year, the team may have some new additions, replacing people that need to go, due to the lack of free time.
-This year the organising team felt like… Snowhite (me) and the 14 tall dwarves (yes this can also happen).
+This year the organizing team felt like… Snowhite (me) and the 14 tall dwarves (yes this can also happen).